Laurab1528/Final_Task/docs/CONTRIBUTING.md

   terraform apply
   ```
 - To change environments (dev, prod), update the values file referenced in the `helm_release` resource in Terraform.

+## CI/CD Workflow Overview

+- **Pull Request to `main`:**
+  - The infrastructure workflow (`infrastructure-pipeline.yml`) runs a validation of Terraform changes (plan, checks).
+  - The application workflow (`app-pipeline.yml`) runs tests and builds the application, but does NOT deploy.

+- **Merge to `main`:**
+  - The infrastructure workflow applies all Terraform changes, provisioning or updating AWS resources.
+  - The application workflow builds the Docker image, pushes it to ECR, and deploys the application to EKS using Helm.

+This ensures that only reviewed and approved code is deployed to production, and that all changes are validated before being applied.

 ---